TommasoSorgente/fSUM/README.md

-# FESA
+# fSUM

-FESA: _Field-driven Enriched Segmentation Algorithm_ is an algorithm for partitioning a planar or volumetric domain, discretized through a mesh of any kind and with a scalar field defined on it, into a given number of regions in which the field is homogeneous.
+fSUM: _field Segmentation of Unstructured Meshes_ is an algorithm for partitioning a planar or volumetric domain, discretized through a mesh of any kind and with a scalar field defined on it, into a given number of regions in which the field is homogeneous.

 ## How to get it

 Please use --recursive when cloning this repository:

 ```
-git clone --recursive git@github.com:TommasoSorgente/FESA.git
+git clone --recursive git@github.com:TommasoSorgente/fSUM.git
 ```

 ## Content of the repository